 Market review

-A summary of how financial markets performed during the third quarter of 2024.
+A summary of how financial markets performed during the fourth quarter of 2024.

 Global markets